noblenikkijo/-GVSU-CIS350-TheAwesomeHackers/docs/proposal-template.md

 # Anticipated Technologies

-Java as a programming language, GIT as out repository, and HTML for creating the website.
+Java as a programming language, GIT as our repository, and HTML for creating the website.

 # Method/Approach